 Action/Services Implementation: Partial implementation due to shift on PD focus for the year.
 UbD and SIPPs were not emphasized this past year.
-The focus has been on establishing consistency in implementing school wide DRA and EDL reading assessments, consequent data analysis, strategic small group literacy instructions and year-long planning accordingly.
+The focus has been on establishing consistency in implementing school wide DRA and EDL reading assessments, discussion on its applicability in middle school grades, consequent data analysis, strategic small group literacy instructions and year-long planning accordingly.
 Moreover, teachers received online training of the newly implemented MAP mathematics computer adaptive student assessment.